TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

 ### 2. Generating Video

-After that it's just a matter of implementation of Computer Generated Imagery **(CGI)** utilizing (in the _"new" code of dynamic bars_) the **OpenGL Shading Language (GLSL)** for instructions how and where to render stuff, sending the images to [FFmpeg](https://ffmpeg.org/) and generating a final video as fast as possible or simply render to the screen on the real time mode _(yields fastest performance)_.
+After that it's just a matter of implementation of Computer Generated Imagery **(CGI)** utilizing (in the _"new" code of dynamic bars_) the **OpenGL Shading Language (GLSL)** for instructions how and where to render stuff, sending the images to [FFmpeg](https://ffmpeg.org/) and generating a final video as fast as possible or simply render to the screen on the real time mode.

 <hr>

 ### 3. GPU, Shaders

-This GLSL part is a bit complicated since there is the `MMVShaderMGL` **wrapper I wrote for displaying shaders which includes a basic preprocessor for mapping images, videos and even other shaders as textures** (images on the GPU), recursively.
+This GLSL part is a bit complicated since there is the `MMVShaderMGL`, **a wrapper / interface I wrote for displaying shaders which includes a set of utilities like a basic preprocessor for mapping images, videos and even other shaders as textures on the go**, recursively from a main file.
 This makes it possible to **separate into many layers** and apply **individual** effects and transformations on them.

-It uses the [ModernGL Python package](https://github.com/moderngl/moderngl) for communicating with GL, also **translating from ShaderToy to MMVShaderMGL is very straightforward** just by replacing some variable names and removing some parts. *This also will become a full featured wrapper in the near future™*
+It uses the [ModernGL Python package](https://github.com/moderngl/moderngl) for communicating with GL.

 **MMV Can also be described as a more robust alternative to ShaderToy with quite some extra flexibility and options, parameters to tinker with.**

-Just a quick disclaimer, I'm relatively new to coding Shaders and C-like languages, optimizations, don't expect good fps on a < budged system.

 ### 4. Memory usage